All Episodes

 These are scary times.

-Um, then you watch the likes of Mitch McConnell.
+Then you watch the likes of Mitch McConnell.

-I mean, a swamp creature if ever there was one.
+I mean, a swamp creature, if ever there was one.

-And and that's not leadership.
+And that's not leadership.

-The same Democrats that won't allow the Republicans to have one word or set any say at all in the budgetary process.
+The same Democrats that won't allow the Republicans to have one word or any say at all in the budgetary process.

 By the way, with Joe Manchin, it looks like the Senate is now poised to nullify Biden's vaccine mandate.